-On the other hand, even stone bridges that are still on the road network designed with the arches “turned” with the aid of mortar seem to frequently be found to have deteriorated.
+On the other hand, even stone bridges that are still on the road network designed with the arches “turned” with the aid of mortar seem to frequently to have deteriorated.

 So what do you do to preserve a stone arch bridge when mortar was used to help hold the arch together?
 The best solution is to keep the bridge pointed.
 This surface treatment helps preserve the interior mortar joints, which, in the method of construction used by Walter Sharp, are highly important to holding the bridge together.

 First, material cannot fall out (being held back by the pointing) and, as such, cannot very well be washed out by water.